jdiedrich02/worldwide-weather/README.md

 ```
 Note this will have to be from the same weather API for the data to be rendered the same.

+NOTE:
+Currently, this project does not have a server component.
+For API calls, it should have a server component to ensure security, but this is mostly a "Front-End" project to learn new UI skills.
+I would like to add a server in at some point and maybe even release this :)

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.